magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/how-to-add-new-content-type.md

     </fieldset>
 </form>
 ```

+Every form should have default appearance to allow other modules to add more appearances.

 Attributes that we want to edit as part of the advanced section are defined in `pagebuilder_base_form`, so we can just extend it.